auerswal/sft/README.md

 * `interface_status` - query interface status of network devices via SNMP
 * `ipcalc` - simple replacement for the *jodies.de*
    [IP Calculator](https://jodies.de/ipcalc) of the same name
-* `ipenum.py` - enumerate IPv4 and IPv6 addresses from the given ranges,
+* `ipenum.py` - enumerate IPv4 and IPv6 addresses from the given ranges;
   ranges can be specified via start and end addresses, or in CIDR notation (implemented in Python 3 based on the Python standard library (*stdlib*) modules `ipaddress` and `re`)